 When the balls are at rest they have zero potential energy and zero kinetic energy as they are stationary.

-If one ball is lifted up it gains gravitational potential energy but the kinetic energy remains at zero.
-As the ball is released it loses gravitational potential energy and gains kinetic energy and momentum.
-When the ball reaches the bottom position it has its maximum momentum and kinetic energy.
+If one ball is lifted, it gains gravitational potential energy, but the kinetic energy remains at zero.
+As the ball is released, it loses gravitational potential energy and gains kinetic energy and momentum.
+When the ball reaches the bottom position, it has its maximum momentum and kinetic energy.

-When the ball hits the next ball it stops and loses momentum and kinetic energy.
-However momentum and energy cannot be lost.
-They are transferred to the next ball, and then the next ball until the last ball which is pushed outwards at the same speed the first ball dropped and so energy and momentum are conserved!
+When the ball hits the next ball, it stops and loses momentum and kinetic energy.
+However, momentum and energy cannot be lost.
+They are transferred to the next ball, and then the next ball until the last ball, which is pushed outwards at the same speed the first ball dropped, so energy and momentum are conserved!

 Make a Solar Oven

 A solar oven is a good example of energy transfer by radiation.
 Energy from the sun is transferred by radiation to the marshmallows, which makes them melt.

 This convection activity is a colourful way to demonstrate energy transfer by heating.
 The warmer water heats the cooler water by convection.

 Last Updated on January 12, 2023 by Emma Vanstone